fisx-suite/fisx-command-install/README.md

 fis.set('component.defaultEndPoint', {type: 'npm', value: '<your default registry>'});
 ```

-If using gitlab, some configures you can define:
+If using gitlab, some custom options you can configure:

 ```javascript
 fis.set('component.defaultGitlabDomain', 'http://<your gitlab domain>');